 The Reuben and Gladys Golumbic Scholarship Award is one of the most significant awards in the College of Arts and Architecture.
 This award recognizes students who have demonstrated superior design, humanistic, and performance records and who have proven their potential for significant contribution to the arts and humanities.
 This exhibition presents the work of the nominees.

-Recovering the Black Box is an exhibition dedicated to the Russian conceptual artist Andrey Monastyrsky.
+Recovering the Black Box is an exhibition dedicated to the Russian conceptual artist Andrei Monastyrsky.
 Art History Ph.D. candidates Olga Zaikinia-Kondur and Aaron Ziolkowski will recreate eight of his sculptures produced between 1975 – 1983.
 Crafted from humble materials like shoeboxes and cardboard tubes, and painted matte black, these sculptures were completed and activated by individual audience participation.

 2018 Graduate Exhibition Showcase